AdaCore/learn/lectures/06_SPARK_2014/book/02_Flow_Analysis.rst

    end Cyclic_Permutation;

 This program is not correct.
-Changing the mode of a parameter that should really be **`out`** to **`in out`** to silence a false alarm is not a good idea.
+Changing the mode of a parameter that should really be :ada:`out` to :ada:`in out` to silence a false alarm is not a good idea.
 Other than this obfuscates the specification of *Init*, now a message will be emitted on every call to the procedure for which *A* is not initialized.

 Example #7